barakb/nomad-client/Readme.md

 ````

-Not to mention the endless options to add some Kotlin code inside, for example create Group with 10 tasks
+Not to mention the endless options to add some Kotlin code inside, for example create a Group with 10 tasks

 ````Kotlin
 val job = JobBuilder().apply {